Florida ITSM Meetup · May 2026

 How do we keep the momentum going?

-Embed in procedures.
-Update the CIR.
+Update the register.
+What did you learn?
 Loop back to Step 1.

 The Framework · Continual Improvement Model